amirhakim/Discworld-Ankh-Morpork/README.txt

 If you don't have it search for it in the Eclipse Marketplace (Help -> Eclipse Marketplace, find it there and install it)
 3. Import the project into Eclipse: File -> Import -> (General -> Existing Projects into Workspace) or (Maven -> Existing Maven Projects)
+4. For console colors install Ansi plugin for eclipse, Help -> Eclipse Market Place -> search for ansi

 JAVADOCS
 -------------------------------------------